bfriel/bfriel.github.io/content/blog/learning-how-to-build-on-solana/index.md

 #### Serving our React app with Node

-One way to get around this issue is to store our `voteAccount` keypair on a backend server and then route our RPC calls via that backend server.
+One naive way to get around this issue is to store our `voteAccount` keypair on a backend server and then route our RPC calls via that backend server.
 If you open up `package.json` within our `app` folder, you'll see I already added following line to the root of our JSON object:

 ```json
   "proxy": "http://localhost:3001",